Axle-Bucamp/voidPhysic/docs/getting-started.md

 # 🚀 Getting Started

-Welcome to the Void Physics Life Simulation!
-This guide will help you get up and running quickly.
+Welcome to the Void Physics Life Simulation with Quantum Mechanics Integration!
+This guide will help you get up and running quickly with both classical void physics and quantum mechanics features.

 ## Quick Start